 These prices are based on the Higher Rate Motability Component.
 Pricing and offers are correct at the date of publication and are subject to confirmation.
 Pricing may not be accurate as pricing is updated quarterly.
 Unless otherwise stated, metallic paint at extra cost.
 Library image for illustration purposes only.

-Nearside and offside sliding side access door with fixed windows, Electric parking brake, Handsfree calls via steering wheel controls and vehicle microphone, PAS, Multi function trip computer - Trip odometer, vehicle range, average speed and fuel economy, instantaneous fuel economy and driving time...
+Nearside and offside sliding side access door with fixed windows, Electric parking brake, Handsfree calls via steering wheel controls and vehicle microphone, Cruise control + speed limiter, Multi function trip computer - Trip odometer, vehicle range, average speed and fuel economy, instantaneous fuel economy and driving time...

 It's easy with Motability!
 You choose the car, we do the rest.